vs-slavchev/BinMapEditor/README.md

 - 'O' to open an existing map;
 - 'R' to randomize plain tiles;
 - 'M' to mark the cursor's position as a corner to make a rectangle;
-- 'F' to fill the rectange; the second corner is the cursor's position when pressing 'F'.
+- 'F' to fill the rectangle; the second corner is the cursor's position when pressing 'F'.